All Products

 1. Log on to the ACS console.
 In the left-side navigation pane, click Clusters.

-2. On the Clusters page, find the cluster that you want to manage and click its ID or click Details in the Actions column of the cluster.
+2. On the Clusters page, find the cluster you want to connect to, then click the cluster ID or click Details in the Actions column.

 kubectl get namespaces